 Before applying shadow, make sure your eye region has been thoroughly prepared and primed.
 Otherwise, you can end up with shadow fallout and smudged liner later in the day.
 To prime, apply an eyeshadow primer or a brightening concealer (like the one we described above) – both will assist to smooth out your eye region and give your makeup something to cling onto.

 When creating smokey eyes, applying concealer as the initial step.
 Apply it all over the lid–wherever you intend to apply your other cosmetic items.
 This will smooth out the eye and provide a faultless foundation for your shadow.
+If your droopy eyelids are posing to be a problem, then you can consider speaking to a droopy eyelids surgeon.
+It is a simple surgery, and you can get a consultation to know it better.

 Play with the eyeshadow shades